joncursi/cheddur-whitepaper/whitepaper.md

 to the Internet.

-The Internet surpassed 1 billion users just 9 years later (December, 2005), and based on growth comparisons above, it is reasonable to estimate that **~1 billion people will enter the cryptocurrency market by the year 2027[^fn5]**.
+The Internet surpassed 1 billion users just 9 years later (December, 2005), and based on growth comparisons above, it is fair to estimate that **~1 billion people will enter the cryptocurrency market by the year 2027[^fn5]**.

 ### Venture Capital Funding